Digitization: Is it just about technology and millenials?

 - those who understand that the future is not to bend people around digitization / work, but to digitize / work around man.

-For the benefit of society, the company and ... of the people!
+For the benefit of society, companies and ... people!

 Employees in change management

-Michael Wellenzohn, project manager of the “Smart Working” project at Credit Suisse, once coined the phrase: “Every employee has to go on his own change management journey”.
-Leaving him alone creates big problems on the way to digitization.
-But if you understand it, you will shape your future positively.
+Michael Wellenzohn, project manager of the “Smart Working” project at Credit Suisse, once coined the phrase: “Every employee must go on their own change management journey”.
+Leaving him alone creates major problems on the way to digitization.
+But those who understand it will shape their future positively.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!